Furyswipesvg/Furyswipes_5mmb_Shadowlands/README.md

 #  This is 5-Minute Multiboxing

 HEY!
 LISTEN!
-Download the latest release as a zip file over there on the release link-->
+Download the latest release as a zip file over there on the releases link-->

 5-minute-multiboxing is a set of files you can download into your wow directory that allows you to control up to 10 or more boxes at a time by helping you send a key one at a time to each box and changing the window that gets the next key automatically.